Conference Chair, CEO Strategic Social Marketing, Emeritus Professor Kings College London & Brighton University

 ESMA Board Member & Lecturer in Marketing, University of York

-Senior Lecturer in Marketing, Macquarie University, Sydney
+Associate Professor, Department of Marketing, Macquarie University, Sydney

 Director, Marketing Society Scotland

 Action Research & Social Marketing Association of North America (SMANA)

 Deputy Director, Institute for Social Marketing (ISM) at the University of Stirling

 Co-founder & Director, The Social Marketing Gateway (SMG)

 Strategy & Insight Lead - The Scottish Government

 Deputy Head of Communications - The Scottish Government

 Jeff French is a recognised global leader in the application of behaviour change and social marketing.
 Jeff has extensive experience of developing leading and evaluating behaviour change projects, social marketing programmes and the development of communication strategies at international, national, regional and local level.